Gerhard Michalski: Early life and career

 Michalski was born on 25 June 1917 in Augsdorf in the Province of Saxony of the German Empire.
 In 1936, he volunteered for military service in the Luftwaffe and was promoted to Leutnant in 1938.
+Michalski received the Iron Cross 2nd Class (Eisernes Kreuz 2.
+Klasse) on 28 September 1939.

 World War II

 Michalski joined 6.
 Staffel (6th squadron) of Jagdgeschwader 53 (JG 53—53rd Fighter Wing) in 1940.
-His first victory was on 31 March 1940, when he downed a French Morane Saulnier MS 406 fighter over the French border.
-Flying through the Battle of Britain, he gained eight more victories.
+He claimed his first victory on 31 March 1940 during the "Phoney War", when he downed a French Morane Saulnier MS 406 fighter over the French border near Püttlingen.
+Flying through the Battle of Britain, he claimed eight further aerial victories.
 In October 1940, Michalski was appointed Adjutant in II./JG 53.

+JG 53 flew its last mission on the Channel Front on 4 June 1941.
+Four days later, II.
+Gruppe was ordered to Mannheim-Sandhofen Airfield.

+Operation Barbarossa

+In preparation of Operation Barbarossa, the German invasion of the Soviet Union, the aircraft were given a maintenance overhaul at Mannheim-Sandhofen Airfield.
+On 12 June, II.
+Gruppe relocated to Sobolewo.
+On 21 June, the commanding officers were ordered to Suwałki where they were briefed by Generalfeldmarschall Albert Kesselring.

 With JG 53 participating in the invasion of Russia from June 1941 onward, Michalski claimed 13 further victories by the end of August 1941 for a total of 22.

 On 5 October 1941, II.
 Gruppe of JG 53 was withdrawn from the Eastern Front and ordered to Insterburg, present-day Chernyakhovsk.
 The Gruppe was then sent to Leeuwarden Airfield in the Netherlands where they arrived on 12.
 October.
 Prior to the relocation, Michalski was appointed Staffelkapitän (squadron leader) of 4.
-Staffel of JG 53, relacing Oberleutnant Kurt Liedtke in this capacity.
+Staffel of JG 53, replacing Oberleutnant Kurt Liedtke in this capacity.